rouxers/book/src/en/lse.md

     ('#dfdb_in_ulur');
 </script>

-Recognition: DF and DB edges are in the UL UR headlights, and all other U layer edges are the U color.
+Recognition: DF and DB edges are where UL and UR belong, and all other U layer edges are the U color.
 </div>

 ## 3-look vs. EOLR: better switch late than early